dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 .. figure:: /assets/images/docs/single-workflow-to-migrate.png
    :alt: Workflow to Migrate

-As noted in our other documenation, create a ``/.dockstore.yml`` file in the root directory of the master branch in your repository.
+As noted in our other documentation, create a ``/.dockstore.yml`` file in the root directory of the master branch in your repository.
 The file should look like the following

 .. code:: yaml